Clean Eating Skillet Meatloaf Recipe

-This clean eating skillet meatloaf recipe is the perfect meatloaf for two!
+This simple skillet meatloaf recipe is the perfect meatloaf for two.

 Now that we’ve gotten settled in the new (and hopefully final!) house, I’m starting to get into a work routine again for the first time in about 3 years.
 It’s really pretty remarkable to feel this efficient again.